• Types of Axes

 Shop Now

-The Gransfors Bruks American Felling Axe is a professional level felling axe, designed for people who want to approach their forest work in a traditional way.
+The Gransfors Bruks Scandinavian Forest Axe is a professional level felling axe, designed for people who want to approach their forest work in a traditional way.

-With a long and broad edge, it's perfect for felling large trees.
+With a long and broad edge, it's perfect for felling small/medium size trees.
 The head is forged to a curved bit, which makes it well-suited to chopping fresh, resinous wood.
-This is one of the heavier options, with a 3.3 lb head and long handle, meaning that you can really feel how powerful it is just by holding it.
+This is one of the lighter options, with a 2.0lbs head and 25" handle, you can really feel how powerful it is just by holding it.

 This is a truly impressive product, offering high-quality components and a high standard of finish.
 The extra-strong head made from Swedish axe steel alone is a real selling point, while the American hickory handle offers force and durability.
 It comes in at the higher end of the price spectrum, but we think it's worth it for the quality and strength on offer.